cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 #### CloudLinux Wizard

-Wizard is a tool to set up CloudLinux OS Shared components.
+Wizard is a tool to set up CloudLinux OS components.

 In the current version only the lsapi module can be installed.